Using DirectQuery in Power BI

 Implications of using DirectQuery

 Use of DirectQuery does have potentially negative implications, as detailed in this section.
 Some of those limitations are slightly different depending upon the exact source that is being used.
-This will be called out where applicable, and separate topics cover those sources that are substantially different.
+This will be called out where applicable, and separate articles cover those sources that are substantially different.

 Performance and load on the underlying source